 Hypermobility, where joints move beyond a normal range of motion, affects 1 in 5 people.
 People with hypermobility are also more prone to anxiety.
 Dr Jessica Eccles is investigating this link - and has shown this increase in anxiety can be explained by the fact that people with hypermobility are more sensitive to changes within their bodies, like heart rate.

 Dr Eccles is developing a new psychological treatment for people with hypermobility and anxiety.
-The treatment involves training people to help them better judge their heart rate.
 We are funding research to see how effective the therapy can be.

 The whole person